 After an Assault

 The effects of a trauma like sexual assault can be significant and long-lasting.
 While every survivor is unique, you may find that you experience some or all of the symptoms of Rape Trauma Syndrome, a type of post-traumatic stress disorder.
-The links in the Resources section and these brochures can provide you with more information:

 - Get to a safe place as soon as you can.